-- have experience leading group education and exercise sessions
+- Have experience leading group education and exercise sessions.

-Internationally trained physiotherapists who are looking to practice in Canada and take our GLA:D™ Canada course are welcome to take our course after they have successfully passed their Physiotherapy Competency Exam (PCE) and have received their license to practice in Canada.
+Internationally trained physiotherapists who are looking to practice in Canada and looking to take our GLA:D™ Canada course are welcome to take our course after they have successfully passed their Physiotherapy Competency Exam (PCE) and have received their license to practice in Canada.

 Consider having multiple trained staff to provide the program.
 This will allow for coverage if a staff member is unable to provide the program.
 We recommend having 2 certified program providers.